 Since the introduction of the BRRD, we have only very selectively assigned moderate expectations of support that the government might provide to a bank in Germany in the event of need.
-Because of its small size relative to the German banking system and its limited degree of systemic interconnectedness, we continue to assign a low systemic support probability assumption to BKM, which does not result in any rating uplift for government support.
+Because of its small size relative to the German banking system and its limited degree of systemic interconnectedness, we continue to assign a low systemic support probability assumption to BKM, which does not result in any rating uplift from government support.

-Counterparty Risk Ratings (CRRs)
+Counterparty Risk Ratings

-CRRs are opinions of the ability of entities to honour the uncollateralised portion of non-debt counterparty financial liabilities (CRR liabilities) and also reflect the expected financial losses in the event such liabilities are not honoured.
-CRRs are distinct from ratings assigned to senior unsecured debt instruments and from issuer ratings because they reflect that, in a resolution, CRR liabilities might benefit from preferential treatment compared with senior unsecured debt.
+Counterparty Risk Ratings (CRR) are opinions of the ability of entities to honour the uncollateralised portion of non-debt counterparty financial liabilities (CRR liabilities) and also reflect the expected financial losses in the event such liabilities are not honoured.
+CRR are distinct from ratings assigned to senior unsecured debt instruments and from issuer ratings because they reflect that, in a resolution, CRR liabilities might benefit from preferential treatment compared with senior unsecured debt.
 Examples of CRR liabilities include the uncollateralised portion of payables arising from derivatives transactions and the uncollateralised portion of liabilities under sale and repurchase agreements.

-BKM's CRRs are positioned at A2/P-1
+BKM's CRR are positioned at A2/P-1

-The CRRs, prior to government support, are positioned three notches above the Adjusted BCA of baa2, reflecting the extremely low loss given failure from the high volume of instruments that are subordinated to CRR liabilities.
-BKM's CRRs do not benefit from government support, in line with our support assumptions on deposits.
+The CRR, prior to government support, are positioned three notches above the baa2 Adjusted BCA, reflecting the extremely low loss-given-failure from the high volume of instruments that are subordinated to CRR liabilities.
+BKM's CRR do not benefit from government support, in line with our support assumptions on deposits.

-Counterparty Risk (CR) Assessment
+Counterparty Risk Assessment

-CR Assessments are opinions of how counterparty obligations are likely to be treated if a bank fails and are distinct from debt and deposit ratings in that they (1) consider only the risk of default rather than both the likelihood of default and the expected financial loss suffered in the event of default, and (2) apply to counterparty obligations and contractual commitments rather than debt or deposit instruments.
-The CR Assessment is an opinion of the counterparty risk related to a bank's covered bonds, contractual performance obligations (servicing), derivatives (for example, swaps), letters of credit, guarantees and liquidity facilities.
+The Counterparty Risk Assessment (CR Assessment) is an opinion of how counterparty obligations are likely to be treated if a bank fails and is distinct from debt and deposit ratings in that it (1) considers only the risk of default rather than both the likelihood of default and the expected financial loss suffered in the event of default; and (2) applies to counterparty obligations and contractual commitments rather than debt or deposit instruments.
+The CR Assessment is an opinion of the counterparty risk related to a bank's covered bonds, contractual performance obligations (servicing), derivatives (e.g., swaps), letters of credit, guarantees and liquidity facilities.